SumoSourabh/sumo-aws-apps/guardduty/README.md

 This solution creates resources in AWS for processing and sending Amazon GuardDuty Events to Sumo logic and creates the creates resources in Sumo Logic website and install the guardduty App in your Personal Folder.

-Made with ❤️ by Sumo Logic AppDev Team.
+Made by Sumo Logic AppDev Team.
 Available on the [AWS Serverless Application Repository](https://aws.amazon.com/serverless)

 ![GuardDuty Event Collection Flow](https://s3.amazonaws.com/appdev-cloudformation-templates/sumologic-guardduty-evetns-processor.png)